Consensys/doc.goquorum/docs/HowTo/GetStarted/Wizard/Interacting.md

 ### Updating the state of the contract

-Next we'll have Node 1 set the state to the value `4` and verify only nodes 1 and 2 are able to view the new state.
+Next you'll have Node 1 set the state to the value `4` and verify only nodes 1 and 2 are able to view the new state.

 In terminal window 1 (Node 1):